Things to Do in Canmore Last updated: March 1, 2023

 🚗 Visiting Canmore independently?
 Be sure to book your Canmore rental car ahead of time to ensure availability!

 Things to Do in Canmore Alberta Canada

 With such close proximity to Banff National Park, the Kananaskis, and the stunning Icefields Parkway, there are many things to do in Canmore and the surrounding area.
 While there are four seasons in Canada, the most distinctly different seasons are summer and winter, so we will separate all the things to do in Canmore between these two seasons.

 Things to Do in Canmore in Summer

 Summer in the Canadian Rockies is absolutely beautiful.
-The vast “whiteness” of winter is replaced by lush green pine trees, grey-tipped mountains, and turquoise-colored lakes and rivers.
+The vast “whiteness” of winter is replaced by lush green pine trees, grey-tipped mountains, and turquoise-coloured lakes and rivers.
 For those who don’t like the cold or who don’t like winter activities such as skiing, this is the time to visit.
 Temperatures are generally warm but certainly not considered hot.
-Expect temperatures ranging from 10-degrees Celsius to 25-degrees Celsius throughout the day and as cold as 0-degrees Celsius at night.
+Expect temperatures ranging from 10 degrees Celsius to 25 degrees Celsius throughout the day and as cold as 0 degrees Celsius at night.

 Three “summer seasons”:

 - Late Spring (May – June): More rain than usual.
 Higher and faster rivers.
 Still snow in the mountains.
 Not as many tourists.